dojo/docs/util/doh.rst

 .. js ::

   {
-    testType: "perf", //Define this as a performance test.
+    testType: "perf", // Define this as a performance test.
 Used to select the runner in D.O.H.
-    trialDuration: 100, //Define that a trial (test run) of the performance test should run minimally for 100ms (however many runs of the function this means.
+    trialDuration: 100, // Define that a trial (test run) of the performance test should run minimally for 100ms (however many runs of the function this means.
 It is calibrated).
-    trialIterations: 100, //Run 100 trials of the test function.
+    trialIterations: 100, // Run 100 trials of the test function.
-    trialDelay: 100, //Wait 100MS between each trial to allow for GC, etc.
+    trialDelay: 100, // Wait 100MS between each trial to allow for GC, etc.
     name: "thingerAsyncPerfTest",
     setUp: function(){
-      //Setup to do before runTest.
+      // Setup to do before runTest.
     },
     runTest: function(){
-      //Our test function to run.
+      // Our test function to run.
       var deferred = new doh.Deferred();
       setTimeout(function(){
           myModule.doSomePerformanceRelatedThing();